knatarasan/knatarasan.github.io/_posts/2025-10-03-AI-Agents-Autonomous.md

 #### How to apply to my app ?
-In my Personal finance App, I can use it in following points,
+As I'm building an AI agent powered Personal finance App, I'm planning to use in the following scenarios,
   - User uploads a transactions file , the parser failed to process it ( due to format mismatch)
   - Users asks an analytical question , where there isn't a logic written in app to answer or show visual.
   - Agent come up with an analysis, insight or suggested action neither asked by the user nor triggered from the business logic.